-Must-have features to look for in the site search software
+What are the must-have features to look for in the site search software?

 Each website has its own special needs.
 While some would benefit from listed search results with automated sorting, others would need a grid view with promotions and product-first ranking.
 Check out the list below for important features to evaluate in site search and criteria to consider in your decision.

 Every search index starts with indexing (crawling or reading) your content.
 Pay attention to the system and platforms your content is on, the number of platforms and domains, and languages you support as well as crawling frequency and indexing simplicity.

 Some search providers crawl content automatically, whereas others require you to push the content via API.
 API solutions are usually more precise, as you have full control over what is in the index, although they require development resources and, thus, are much more resource- and time-consuming.